Municipal Securities

 • AMT applies to private activity bonds, NOT to governmental or 501(c)(3) bonds.

 • The official statement (OS) goes to EMMA, not the SEC.
-"Access equals delivery" means notifying the buyer it is on EMMA satisfies the rule; delivery deadline is settlement.
+"Access equals delivery" means notifying the buyer it's on EMMA satisfies the rule; the deadline is settlement.

-• Non-qualified withdrawals from 529 and ABLE accounts trigger income tax PLUS a 10% penalty on earnings.
+• Non-qualified withdrawals from 529 and Achieving a Better Life Experience (ABLE) accounts trigger income tax PLUS a 10% penalty on earnings.

 One-Breath Recap

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Municipal Securities unit for the complete lesson.
+Read the full Municipal Securities unit.